 The organization is also gearing up to bolster its efforts in a few other key areas in the coming months.

-Next year, the NFCC will launch the second phase of its small business owner financial coaching program, which helps business owners make better financial decisions while learning how to navigate the challenges of launching or growing a small business.
+This year, the NFCC continues to offer a small business owner financial coaching program, which helps business owners make better financial decisions while learning how to navigate the challenges of launching or growing a small business.

-The nonprofit will also be expanding its student loan counseling program, which is an area of significant demand, McClary said.
+The nonprofit is also continuing to support its student loan counseling program, which is an area of significant demand, McClary said.
 NFCC can help clients find the most affordable repayment option for their circumstances and help them succeed in completing the program.

-Finally, NFCC will be launching its Envisioning Home Ownership program, which will help to educate people in low- to moderate-income brackets on the steps they can take toward owning a home.
+Finally, NFCC will be moving forward with the launch and expansion of its Envisioning Home Ownership program, which will help to educate people in low- to moderate-income brackets on the steps they can take toward owning a home.